Ankushk-01/Java-course/README.md

 1. Class Loaded
 2. Object Initalized

-But the class loaded at one and there is a special area where all the classes are loaded and it is called `Class Loader`
+But the class loaded at one and there is a special area where all the classes are loaded and it is called `Class Loader` so that is why the static block is loaded once because it static block belongs to the class.